Thermodynamics of Gambling Demons

-{\bf \flushleft Discussion}.
-We have introduced and illustrated the stochastic thermodynamics of gambling demons, a little intelligent being that, by observing the evolution of a thermodynamic process, applies gambling strategies to stop it at a convenient time.
-As a consequence the standard formulation of the second law of thermodynamics can be bypassed.
-We have exploited this result experimentally by applying finite-time horizon gambling strategies to a single-electron box driven away from equilibrium.
-For this example, we have shown how a driving protocol performing work on average can be turned onto a work extracting protocol by stopping the dynamics using work thresholds.
+{\it \flushleft Conclusions---} We have introduced and illustrated the stochastic thermodynamics of gambling demons, i.e. driven nonequilibrium processes that are stopped at stochastic times following a prescribed criterion.
 Our results generalize the second law to arbitrary stopping (``gambling") strategies for classical and quantum systems driven out of equilibrium.
-Even though all finite-time horizon gambling strategies fulfil the fluctuation relation at stopping times~\eqref{eq:stopJE} and the second-law-like inequality~\eqref{eq:stopSL}, not all guarantee average work extraction above the limits set by the conventional second law.
-Negative dissipation at stopping times requires an adequate gambling strategy and a time asymmetry in the driving protocol, hence representing a genuine non-equilibrium effect.
-This contrasts with heat and information engines which achieve maximal work extraction in the slow quasistatic limit.
+Even though all finite-time horizon gambling strategies fulfill the stopping-time fluctuation relation~\eqref{eq:stopJE} and the inequality~\eqref{eq:stopSL}, not all guarantee average work extraction above the average nonequilibrium free energy change.
+Such ``negative dissipation" requires the usage of gambling strategies in a sufficiently irreversible process: stopping the dynamics at stochastic times with a suitable gambling strategy, and a time-asymmetric driving protocol.
+This contrasts with heat and information engines which achieve maximal work extraction in the quasistatic reversible limit~\cite{martinez2016brownian,horowitz2011thermodynamic}.